Do you remember what you were doing one year ago today? Were you having a good week? Which projects were you working on?

 Perhaps you aren’t ready to completely overhaul your organization’s annual performance review system today.
 That doesn’t mean you have to suffer through poor results and inaccurate data.
 We have a few ideas for making every performance review more accurate and meaningful, whether it happens once a year or once a month.

 Just because you only have a formal sit-down between managers and employees once a year doesn’t mean that’s the only time they can exchange feedback.

 You can encourage everyone in your organization to offer a constant flow of feedback.
 While giving and receiving criticism (or even giving and receiving compliments) might be uncomfortable for some, if you create a culture of frequent feedback, such habits will become second nature for employees and managers alike.
 You know what they say: Practice makes perfect.

-Feedback, both negative and positive, is most relevant and meaningful in the moment.
+Both negative and positive feedback is most relevant and meaningful in the moment.
 When too much time passes between an incident and the feedback surrounding it, then criticism can feel spiteful and praise contrived.
 You can imagine, then, how employees feel when an entire year has passed.
 Feedback in the moment, however, gives employees a chance to understand, discuss, and improve.
-That’s probably why 76 percent of HR professionals believe that ongoing feedback can make annual assessments more accurate.
+That’s probably why 76% of HR professionals believe that ongoing feedback can make annual assessments more accurate.

 2. Integrate peer feedback

 Another way to ensure accuracy in performance reviews is to take the 360-degree approach.
 Consider this idea in the context of eyesight.
 Try staring at the stapler on your desk.
 Your two eyes take in slightly different images, and your brain combines them to create stereoscopic vision, or what you perceive as “3D.”
 You can reach out and grab the stapler easily enough.
 However, when you cover one eye, your vision becomes flat and it’s difficult to determine the depth of the stapler.
 It’s not as easy to grab.